 Allowance: A Lesson in Utilitarianism

 Utilitarianism is an interesting idea.
 This philosophy asks the question, what makes an action or policy a morally good one, or morally right one?
-Jeremy Bentham believed that "actions and policies are appropriate when they promote happiness, or pleasure, and not appropriate when they tend to cause happiness, or pain."
+Jeremy Bentham believed that "actions and policies are appropriate when they promote happiness, or pleasure, and not appropriate when they tend to cause happiness or pain."
 After coming up with this idea he goes on to develop a system to calculate if an action is moral or not.
-Basically this system simple says that an act of punishment is not justified if it is groundless, ineffective, too expensive, would escalate evil, or if evil would cease on its own without interference.
+Basically, this system simply says that an act of punishment is not justified if it is groundless, ineffective, too expensive, would escalate evil, or if evil would cease on its own without interference.

 John Stuart Mill admired Bentham's ideas but he believed that there were two types of happiness; Animalistic happiness and intellectual happiness.
 He placed a higher importance on intellectual pleasures.

-In the end many people would say that Utilitarianism basically comes down to the belief that, "the consequences of an actions determine if the means are justified".
+In the end, many people would say that Utilitarianism basically comes down to the belief that, "the consequences of an actions determine if the means are justified".
 The "skeptics" of this theory will argue that this idea may lead to evil acts.
 This is where I come in.
 Imagine several powerful men (let's say bankers) become so powerful that they gain control of a great nation's monetary and economic system (let's say America), could these men start to use this philosophy in order to rationalize their egoistic desires?
 Hmmm.

-At some point you have to figure that these guys went past the point of just being greedy, power hungry, Egoist's and came to a point where they needed to rationalize all the evil shit they did.
-Much like King Henry VII, Hitler or Sadaam Hussein, maybe these men now believe they are doing the utilitarian thing by attempting to control the globe by any means necessary, because they think the world would be better off that way.
+At some point, you have to figure that these guys went past the point of just being greedy, power hungry, Egoist's and came to a point where they needed to rationalize all the evil shit they did.
+Much like King Henry VII, Hitler or Sadaam Hussein, maybe these men now believe they are doing the utilitarian thing by attempting to control the globe by any means necessary because they think the world would be better off that way.